opendistro/for-elasticsearch-docs/docs/install/docker.md

 ## Important settings

 For production workloads, make sure the [Linux setting](https://www.kernel.org/doc/Documentation/sysctl/vm.txt) `vm.max_map_count` is set to at least 262144.
-On the Open Distro for Elasticsearch Docker image, this setting is the default.
+On the Open Distro Docker image, this setting is the default.
 To verify, start a Bash session in the container and run:

 ```bash
 cat /proc/sys/vm/max_map_count